mendix/docs/content/product-naming/strategic-partner-terms.md

 ### ATS Helper

 {{% alert type="info" %}}
-Capitalize in all instances (using full name with "ATS").
+Use full name (with "ATS") and capitalize in all instances.
 {{% /alert %}}

 ### ATS Recorder

 {{% alert type="info" %}}
-Capitalize in all instances (using full name with "ATS").
+Use full name (with "ATS") and capitalize in all instances.
 {{% /alert %}}

 ## SAP